Foo Fighters finally headline Glastonbury

 He then played a solo version of Times Like These, bringing in the band for an explosive climax.

 - Watch the Foo Fighters on the BBC Glastonbury site

 - The Foo Fighters' long road to headlining Glastonbury

 Grohl explained the song held special significance when it came to their Glastonbury experience.

-In 2015, he said, he has watched Florence + The Machine stand in for the Foo Fighters "on my laptop as I was sitting in a wheelchair with a broken leg and it looked beautiful.
+He recalled watching Florence + The Machine stand in for the Foo Fighters in 2015, "on my laptop, as I was sitting in a wheelchair with a broken leg.

 "So I thought I'd come out here and start the show tonight singing that song back to Florence."